-For starters, swing trading is a trading style that helps us to capture short to medium-term gains for a period of a few weeks in any stock or financial instruments.
+For starters, swing trading is a trading style that helps us capture short to medium-term gains for a few weeks in any stock or financial instrument.
 Swing traders usually use technical analysis for picking up stocks for swing trading!

-Having understood what swing trading means, in today’s blog, we will discuss the five main factors that one should consider for swing trading are:
+Having understood what swing trading means, we will discuss the five main factors that one should consider for swing trading:

 1. Breakouts